iotaledger/rosetta-iota/README.md

     NETWORK=testnet7 BECH32_HRP=atoi TX_TAG=Rosetta MODE=offline docker-compose up
     ```
 Once the HORNET node has synced with the network, the Rosetta API will be available at: http://localhost:3030
+The REST API of the HORNET node will be available at: http://localhost:14265/api/v1/info

-## Testing with rosetta-cli
+### Testing with rosetta-cli

+The provided scripts `check_data_testnet.sh` and `check_construction_testnet.sh` build on top of rosetta-cli.
+They help with bootstrapping rosetta-cli and make sure that rosetta-cli is runs with the correct configuration values.

-1) Install following dependencies:
+1) To be able to run the testing scripts, install following dependencies:
     ```
-    $ sudo apt-get install sed jq psmisc
+    sudo apt-get install sed jq psmisc
     ```

 2) Ensure the IOTA node is running and an instance of the Rosetta API is available.
+Also ensure that the REST API of the IOTA is available at http://localhost:14265/api/v1/info.

     To validate the correctness of `rosetta-iota` run the commands below:

     Testing the Data API **(Testnet)**:
     ```